-Luwam Dirar received her LL.B. degree from University of Asmara in 2006 and her LL.M. degree from Cornell Law School in 2009.
-She is J.S.D.
-Candidate at Cornell Law School & Research Associate at Weatherhead Center for International Affairs of Harvard University.
+Luwam Dirar received her LL.B. degree from University of Asmara in 2006 and her LL.M. & J.S.D. from Cornell Law School in 2009 and 2016 respectively.

 Kibrom Tesfagabir Teweldebirhan received his LL.B. degree from University of Asmara in 2006 and his LL.M. degrees from Wuhan University and Harvard Law School in 2010 and 2013 respectively.
 He is SJD Candidate at Harvard Law School.

 Table of Contents